AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/03-Neuron/03-chapter3.markdown

 This chapter started by pointing out a strong limitation of the perceptron.
 This has motivated us to formulate the sigmoid neuron.
 We see one drawback of the sigmoid neuron: it is slower to learn than the perceptron.
 We are here making a bet, which is trading efficiency for flexibility: as we will see in the next chapter, sigmoid neuron can be nicely combined.

-We can easily make the comparison between the sigmoid neuron and perceptron.
+We can easily compare the learning of the sigmoid neuron versus the perceptron.
 Consider the following script:

 ```Smalltalk
 learningCurveNeuron := OrderedCollection new.